 The first church in Australia to have live internet worship, from Glen Waverley Uniting Church, Melbourne.

 Contact the Church Secretary on (03) 5238 8355.

 The English, Scottish and Australian Bank building in Main Street, Beeac was erected in 1888 and renovated in 1956.

-It is one of many buildings, come gone now, that stood as evdience of the prosperity once enjoyed by this little town.
+It is one of many buildings, some now gone, that stood as evidence of the prosperity once enjoyed by this little town.